When developing a marketing strategy for your business, it is important to keep in mind the 4Ps. These are:

 • Where and when can you get across your marketing messages to your target market?

 • Will you reach your audience by advertising in the press, or on TV, or radio, or on billboards?
 By using direct marketing mailshot?
 Through PR?
 On the Internet?
 Social Media?

 • When is the best time to promote?
 Is there seasonality in the market?
 Are there any wider environmental issues that suggest or dictate the timing of your market launch, or the timing of subsequent promotions?

 • How do your competitors do their promotions?
 And how does that influence your choice of promotional activity?

 The 4Ps model is just one of many marketing mix lists that have been developed over the years.
-And, whilst the questions listed above are key, they are just a subset of the detailed probing that may be required to optimise your marketing mix which should include a mix of offline and online activity.
+And, whilst the questions listed above are key, they are just a subset of the detailed probing that may be required to optimize your marketing mix which should include a mix of offline and online activity.

 Ursula Petula Barzey is a Digital Marketing Consultant and Founder of Moxee Marketing, a London based digital marketing agency.